 English Proficiency in Iceland

 Iceland boasts an impressively high English proficiency rate, with over 90% of its population speaking fluent English.
 This remarkable figure positions Iceland among the top non-native English-speaking countries globally.
-English is widely spoken throughout the country, particularly in the capital city, Reykjavik, and other major tourist areas.
+English is widely spoken throughout the country, particularly in the capital city of Iceland, and other major tourist areas.

 In Reykjavik and other tourist hotspots, you’ll find English spoken almost everywhere.
 English-speaking tourists are warmly welcomed by Icelandic locals, who are known for their hospitality and friendliness.
 From restaurants and hotels to tour guides and shops, communicating in English is typically effortless.